IELTS Syllabus for 2024!Detailed Guide to IELTS Syllabus

-The IELTS exam syllabus for the Speaking and Listening sections are the same; the IELTS exam syllabus for the Reading and Writing sections are different for the IELTS Academic and IELTS General Training formats of the exam.
+The IELTS exam syllabus for the Speaking and Listening sections are the same in both Academic and General IELTS exam whereas, the IELTS exam syllabus for the Reading and Writing sections are different for the IELTS Academic and IELTS General Training formats of the exam.
 So, let's explore the course for each of the sections separately in detail:

 1. Listening Section